Friday, July 05, 2019

 FTL!

 Finally, Amazon delivered a new ST book - Faster Than Light.
-It's a cracking read and I couldn't help but giggle when reading about ST Writer's dark mode.
-This line hit home with me about Dark Mode, "The ST had that in 1985".
+It's a cracking read, and I couldn't help but giggle when reading about ST Writer's dark mode.
+This line hit home with me about Dark Mode: "The ST had that in 1985".
 Today's companies would rave about a feature like that.
-As if it was brand new.
+As if it were brand new.

 Absolutely superb STuff!!
 Get this book, it's brilliant!!